jstat/jstat/doc/md/core.md

 ### cumreduce( func )

-Cumulatively reduce values using a function and return a new object.
+Cumulatively reduces values using a function and return a new object.

 **cumreduce( array, fn )**